Skip to Main Navigation

 Kirsten Schuettler

 Kirsten Schuettler is a Senior Consultant at the World Bank and Project Lead at the German Development Cooperation (GIZ).
 She was a co-author of the 2023 World Development Report on “Migrants, Refugees, and Societies.”
-Previously, she led analytical work and prepared and supervised operations at the World Bank’s Social Protection and Jobs Global Practice in Washington, DC.
+Previously, she led analytical work and prepared and supervised operations at the World Bank’s Social Protection and Labor Global Practice in Washington, DC.
 She also was a Senior Program Officer with the World Bank’s Migration & Remittances team and the Global Knowledge Partnership on Migration and Development (KNOMAD).
 At GIZ, she worked amongst others as an advisor on private sector development and migration.
 She has published on migration, forced displacement, jobs interventions and economic development.

 Report Launch Event